Skip to main content

 A Practical Scenario in a Wellness Protocol

 Consider a couple, Alex and Ben.
 Alex is the employee.
 They both participate in Alex’s employer-sponsored wellness program, which uses advanced diagnostics to recommend personalized protocols, such as peptide therapies or hormonal optimization.
-Ben completes a and it reveals he has a manifested autoimmune condition, which has a known genetic link.
+Ben completes a health risk assessment and it reveals he has a manifested autoimmune condition, which has a known genetic link.
 The following table illustrates how GINA’s protections apply to this specific information.

 Information & Context GINA’s Application and Protection